 What To Consider in Women’s Hiking Shoes

-To find the best hiking shoe catered to your lifestyle, it’s important to assess what you want you want them to accomplish.
-For example, if you are a day hiker who prefers simpler trails, a heavy-duty shoe with excessive arch support may be overkill.
-However, if you are a backpacker, thru-hiker, or regularly scaling difficult terrain, these factors, as well as excellent waterproofing and durability, become almost mandatory.
+To find the best hiking shoe for your lifestyle, it’s vital to assess what you want them to accomplish.
+For example, if you are a day hiker who prefers trails, a heavy-duty shoe with excessive arch support may be overkill.
+However, if you are a backpacker, thru-hiker, or regularly scaling rugged terrain, these factors, as well as excellent waterproofing and durability, become almost mandatory.

-A very tacky grip is an essential factor if you spend a lot of time hiking on loose shale, climbing boulders, or face a lot of ascents and/or descents.
-If you are a “fast-packer,” finding something light weight will likely be your top priority, and if you face an environment with excessive rain, you will be looking for shoes made from quick-drying materials.
+A very tacky grip is an essential factor if you spend a lot of time hiking on loose shale, climbing boulders, or facing a lot of ascents and descents.
+If you are a “fast-packer,” finding something lightweight will likely be your top priority.
+If you encounter an environment with excessive rain, you will be looking for shoes made from quick-drying materials.
 Once you have thoroughly evaluated your hiking goals, you will know what features are most important to you!

-Nothing is worse than finding the perfect pair of hiking shoes just to find the fit is too small, too narrow, too constricting, or just not right for the shape of your foot.
-When you try on your hiking shoes, can you splay and wiggle your toes without hitting the sides?
+Nothing is worse than finding the perfect pair of hiking shoes to find the fit is too small, too narrow, too constricting, or just not suitable for the shape of your foot.
+Can you splay and wiggle your toes without hitting the sides when you try on your hiking shoes?
 Is your arch firmly supported without slipping within the shoe on up or downhill climbs?
 Is your heel kept securely in place?
 If the answer to these questions is yes, you likely have found a good fit!
-However, it’s essential to read over the manufacturer’s specs to understand if their styles run small, large, narrow, and/or wide.
+However, it’s essential to read over the manufacturer’s specs to understand if their styles run small, large, narrow, and wide.

-There are few other things that can ruin a fun day outdoors than soggy feet.
+Few other things can ruin a fun day outdoors than soggy feet.
 Even if you primarily hike in the desert, you can still run into monsoon-like rains and flash flooding.
-That’s why hiking shoes with durable waterproofing are so crucial for every adventure.
+That’s why hiking shoes with durable waterproofing are crucial for every adventure.

 Gore-Tex or GTX is something you can expect to see a lot while you shop.
-This breathable, waterproof material is regularly used in outdoor footwear and apparel as a way to keep moisture from getting in while venting the internal sweat out.
+This breathable, waterproof material is regularly used in outdoor footwear and apparel to keep moisture from getting in while venting the internal sweat out.
 You may also run into shoes labeled with a polyurethane or PU coating.
-This is an external waterproofing treatment that’s not as good as Gore-Tex at wicking away moisture, but if you find a shoe with both, you can trust that you have maximized on your moisture prevention.
+It is an external waterproofing treatment that’s not as good as Gore-Tex at wicking away moisture, but if you find a shoe with both, you can trust that you have maximized your moisture prevention.

 The structure of hiking shoes includes a midsole, insole, and outsole.
-The insole is generally a removable layer that is going to provide you with additional cushion and impact resistance.
-They range significantly in thickness and are made from a wide range of materials, so choosing the right insole is one of personal preference and necessity.
+The insole is generally a removable layer that will provide you with additional cushion and impact resistance.
+They range significantly in thickness and are made from various materials, so choosing the correct insole is one of personal preference and necessity.

 The midsole is the main structural component of the shoe that separates the insole and the outsole.
-This is where you’re going to maximize or reduce the cushion, bounce, and softness.
-These are generally made from either EVA (ethylene vinyl acetate) or PU.
-EVA midsoles are softer, but tend to pack down, giving them a shorter lifespan.
-On the other hand, PU midsoles are going to be much stiffer but will be in it for the long haul.
+It is where you’re going to maximize or reduce the cushion, bounce, and softness.
+These are from either EVA (ethylene vinyl acetate) or PU.
+EVA midsoles are softer but tend to pack down a shorter lifespan.
+On the other hand, PU midsoles will be much stiffer but will be in it for the long haul.
 Ideally, finding blended midsoles is key to gaining the positive attributes of both.

 Hiking Shoe vs. Hiking Boot

 With less weight on your feet, you are less prone to exhaustion, your speed increases, and your ankles stay strong throughout your trip.
-Just due to basic construction, hiking boots simply cannot reduce their weight enough to be equal even to the bulkiest of hiking shoes.
+Due to basic construction, hiking boots cannot reduce their weight enough to be equal to the bulkiest of hiking shoes.

 The other fiery question lies in ankle support.
-Because hiking boots go over the ankle, they are assumed to have superior ankle support than hiking shoes, and therefore considered to be better at preventing twists and breaks.
-We won’t say that this is completely false, but here is a scenario for you.
+Because hiking boots go over the ankle, they are assumed to have superior ankle support than hiking shoes and are therefore better at preventing twists and breaks.
+We won’t say that this is entirely false, but here is a scenario for you.

 Types of Hiking Shoes

 You will often see shoes labeled with a “mid” after the brand name.
-This simply refers to the height of the ankle support.
-A mid hiking shoe is one that will come to the middle of your ankle.
+It simply refers to the height of the ankle support.
+A mid hiking shoe will come to the middle of your ankle.

 These are becoming huge for fast-paced hikers and minimalists.
-This is because trail runners cut down the weight even further, without giving up the supportive midsole and outsole traction of a hiking shoe or boot.
-However, these are much more flexible, which makes them less suitable for extremely rocky terrain.
+Trail runners cut down the weight even further without giving up the supportive midsole and outsole traction of a hiking shoe or boot.
+However, these are much more flexible, making them less suitable for highly rocky terrain.

 Approach shoes are a hybrid between a hiking boot and a climbing shoe.
-Their extremely tacky outsole gives them phenomenal traction on loose gravel, or really any type of rocky surface.
+Their incredibly tacky outsole gives them phenomenal traction on loose gravel or any type of rocky surface.
 However, most approach shoes lack the same insole as a standard hiking shoe, which means they are less suited for long-distance backpacking.

 Features To Seek In Hiking Shoes

-All the highest quality hiking shoes feature Vibram rubber outsoles, and with good reason.
-This material is known the world over for its exceptional grip and durability on every terrain.
+For a good reason, all the highest quality hiking shoes feature Vibram rubber outsoles.
+This material is known worldwide for its exceptional grip and durability on every terrain.

 The lugs on the bottom of your shoe are similar to the tread on your tire.
 They are what provide you with traction, propel you forward, and wick away water and mud.
-Properly spaced and deep cut lugs are an important feature that should not be overlooked.
+You should not overlook adequately spaced, and deep-cut lugs are an essential feature for a reliable grip.

-While some flexibility in a hiking shoe is nice, too much will put your ankles at risk.
-You want to look for a hiking shoe that has somewhere between a medium and a hard level of flexibility.
+While some flexibility in a hiking shoe is excellent, too much will put your ankles at risk.
+You want to look for a hiking shoe that has somewhere between a medium and a demanding level of flexibility.

-Gore-Tex, sometimes labeled as GTX at the end of a brand name, is a waterproofing technology that changed the game for hiking shoes all the way back in the 1970s.
+Gore-Tex, sometimes labeled as GTX at the end of a brand name, is a waterproofing technology that changed the game for hiking shoes back in the 1970s.
 With all that history, it’s still the number one waterproofing feature you can find on a pair of hiking boots.
-Unless you’re hiking in extremely dry climates, Gore-Tex is a must-have feature.
+Unless you’re hiking in arid climates, Gore-Tex is a must-have feature.

-All insoles are somewhat padded, but you’ll need to take into consideration the amount of cushion you need overall.
+All insoles are somewhat padded, but you’ll need to consider the amount of cushion you need overall.
 Always make sure to try on your shoes before you purchase, and ensure that the padding offered is suitable for your needs.
 However, additional insoles can be added later if things change.